-Purchased intangible (and tangible) fixed assets are initially recorded at cost, which includes all costs related with its acquisition.
+Purchased intangible (and tangible) fixed assets are initially recorded at cost, which includes all costs related to their acquisition.
 All research costs are expensed.
 Own manufactured fixed assets are valued at own cost.

-Intangible and tangible fixed assets (except land and arts which is not depreciated) are amortized / depreciated applying the straight-line method over their estimated useful lives as follows:
+Intangible and tangible fixed assets (except land and arts which is not depreciated) are amortised / depreciated applying the straight-line method over their estimated useful lives as follows:

 Intangible fixed assets Estimated useful life

-Software 4 - 6 years
+Software 4-6 years

 Royalties 6 years

 Tangible fixed assets Estimated useful life

+Constructions 20-50 years

+Property, plant and equipment 8-15 years

+Motor vehicles 4-8 years

-Tangible fixed assets Constructions Estimated useful life 20 - 50 years
+Other tangible fixed assets 3-5 years

-Constructions 20 - 50 years

-The amortization / depreciation plan is updated during the useful life of the intangible and tangible fixed assets based on changes of the expected useful life and anticipated residual value of the intangible and tangible fixed assets.
+The amortisation / depreciation plan is updated during the useful life of the intangible and tangible fixed assets based on changes of the expected useful life and anticipated residual value of the intangible and tangible fixed assets.